 Complete any of the following during a calendar year:

 - Four stays

 - Earn 25,000 Hilton base points

-- Complimentary for Hilton Honors American Express cardholders
+- Hold a Hilton Honors American Express card; status is complimentary

 - Everything from the Member tier